-The MA 238i features two M12 connectors/sockets for voltage supply; each is A-coded.
+The MA 255i features four M12 connectors/sockets; each is A-coded.

 The voltage supply (PWR IN) as well as the switching inputs/outputs (PWR OUT or PWR IN) are connected there.
 The number and function of the switching inputs/outputs is dependent on the connected end device.
-Two additional M12 sockets are used for connection to the fieldbus.
-Both of these connections are D-coded.